 Good morning Beijing!
 After landing and clearing Customs and Immigrations, we'll transfer to our Beijing hotel.
-Hotels available include 3 and 4-star properties sleeping two to three pupils per room.
-Schools will have the option of selecting the hotel class prior to travel.
-We will meet our bilingual local guide, have our Health & Safety Meeting, and get ready to explore this great city.
-We leave lunch and dinner 'on our own' as many groups are tired from travel, full from airline food, and just want to take it a bit easy without anything planned.
-If you want to go out though, our team will help make arrangements for you.
-We'll try to get to bed early this evening to get some needed rest to acclimate to the new time zone.
+We'll meet our bilingual guide, have our Health, Safety & Orientation Meeting, and get ready to explore this great city.
+After dinner on our own, party members will be able to get some needed rest to acclimate to the new time zone.
 Tomorrow we'll kick off our tour - full speed ahead!
 Welcome to China!

-Note: Visas are required from all visitors entering China through the USA, Canada, the UK and most other countries.
+Note: Visas are required from all visitors entering China through the United States, Canada and the United Kingdom.
 These costs are not included in tour costs and are the responsibility of individual members of the traveling party.
 Please ensure party members have researched the most up-to-date requirements and applied for all necessary documentation.
-Here are sites for assistance: USA, Canada, UK.

-Biggs - Beijing, Jing for short, is the nation's political, economic, cultural and educational center as well as China's most important center for international trade and communications.
-Together with Xian, Luoyang, Kaifeng, Nanjing and Hangzhou, Beijing is one of the six ancient cities in China.
-It has been the heart and soul of politics and society throughout its long history and consequently, there is an unparalleled wealth of discovery to delight and intrigue travelers as they explore Beijing's ancient past and enjoy its exciting modern development.
+Beijing - Beijing, Jing for short, is the nation's political, economic, cultural and educational center as well as China's most important location for international trade and communications.
+Together with Xi'an, Luoyang, Kaifeng, Nanjing and Hangzhou, Beijing is one of the six ancient cities in China.
+It has been the heart and soul of politics and society throughout its long history and consequently there is an unparalleled wealth of discovery to delight and intrigue travelers as they explore Beijing's ancient past and enjoy its exciting modern development.

 As the capital of the People's Republic of China, Beijing is located in northern China, close to Tianjin Municipality and partially surrounded by Hebei Province.
-The city covers an area of more than 16,410 square kilometers (6,336 square miles) and has a population of 14.93 million people.
+The city covers an area of more than 16,410 square kilometers (6,336 square miles) and has a population of approximately 15 million people.

 Beijing's long and illustrious history started some 500,000 years ago.
-It is here that the ancestors of modern homo sapiens, Peking men, lived in caves.
+It is here that the ancestors of modern Homo sapiens, Peking men, lived in caves.
 Records show that Beijing has been an inhabited city for more than three thousand years and has endured invasions by warlords and foreign powers, devastating fires, the rise and fall of powerful imperial dynasties and has emerged each time as a strong and vibrant city.
 For more than 800 years, Beijing was a capital city - from the Yuan Dynasty (1271 - 1368) to the Ming (1368 - 1644) and Qing (1644 - 1911) dynasties.
 Thirty-four emperors have lived and ruled the nation in Beijing, and it has been an important trading city from its earliest days.

-Beijing is now a modern and fashionable city, complete with a full 21st Century vibe.
-While here, experience authentic Beijing life and become acquainted with 'old Beijing' by exploring its many teahouses, temple fairs, Beijing's Hutong and Courtyard and enjoy the Peking Opera.
-Whatever you do, you will leave with a feeling of special appreciation in your heart for this ancient city that has truly seen it all and tells its story with matchless grace, charm and vigor.
+Although now Beijing is a modern and fashionable city complete with a full 21st Century vibe, you can experience authentic Beijing life and become acquainted with 'old Beijing' by exploring its many teahouses, temple fairs, Beijing's Hutong and Courtyard and enjoy the Peking Opera.
+Add any or all of these to your Beijing tour and you will leave with a feeling of special appreciation in your heart for this ancient city that has truly seen it all and tells its story with matchless grace, charm and vigor.

-With Tiananmen Square - the biggest central square in the world, the Forbidden City - the largest and bestpreserved imperial palace complex, a superbly preserved section of the Great Wall, and the Temple of Heaven the largest sacrificial complex in the world, Beijing attracts both domestic and foreign visitors who all come to marvel at its century-old history and unique cultural relics.
+With Tiananmen Square, the biggest central square in the world, the Forbidden City, the largest and best-preserved imperial palace complex, a superbly preserved section of the Great Wall, and the Temple of Heaven, the largest sacrificial complex in the world, Beijing attracts both domestic and foreign visitors who all come to marvel at its century-old history and unique cultural relics.

 Rise and shine Beijing!
-After breakfast, we'll board our motorcoach and start our day of sightseeing.
+After breakfast, we'll board our motorcoach and start our day.
 Lunch is included so don't worry about anything but soaking up the sights, sounds and mystique of China!